Transport in the United Kingdom: Cycle infrastructure

 The National Cycle Network, created by the charity Sustrans, is the UK's major network of signed routes for cycling.
 It uses dedicated bike paths as well as roads with minimal traffic, and covers 14000 mi, passing within 1 mi of half of all homes.
 Other cycling routes such as The National Byway, the Sea to Sea Cycle Route and local cycleways can be found across the country.

 Segregated cycle paths are being installed in some cities in the UK such as London, Glasgow, Manchester, Bristol, Cardiff.
 In London, Transport for London has installed Cycleways.

 Road passenger transport

 Buses

 Bus transport is widespread and local bus services cover the whole country.
 Since deregulation the majority (80% by the late 1990s) of these local bus companies have been taken over by one of the "Big Five" private transport companies: Arriva, FirstGroup, Go-Ahead Group, Mobico Group and Stagecoach Group.
 In Northern Ireland, coach, bus (and rail) services remain state-owned and are provided by Translink.
 Cities and regions such as Manchester and Nottingham have publicity owned bus networks and other transport.

 Coaches

 Coaches provide long-distance links throughout the UK: in England and Wales the majority of coach services are provided by National Express.
-Other companies such as Flixbus and Megabus run no-frills coach services in competition with National Express, the latter's services in Scotland are operated in co-operation with Scottish Citylink.
+Flixbus operates a no-frills coach services in competition with National Express.
 BlaBlaBus also operate to France and the Low Countries from London.